adobe/spectrum-web-components/packages/menu/README.md

 #### Include a label

-In rare cases where context is sufficient and a label could be absent, make sure to have the design reviewed and approved by an accessibility expert.
+A menu is required to have an accessible label.